Location unknown for seven Northland Covid 19 cases

 One Covid case was reported as being in hospital, according to the Ministry of Health's 1pm statement.

-However, the Northland DHB reported there were no Covid cases in the region's hospitals.
+However, Northland DHB reported there were no Covid cases in the region's hospitals.

 The ministry reported a slight dip from Sunday's record-breaking number of daily cases with 2365 community cases reported nationwide.